Will Contest FAQ in Harrisonburg

 Time Limit to Contest a Will

-The time limit for many will contests is one year from the date a will is probated (filed in the clerk of court’s office), however, there are circumstances that may shorten that time limit.
+The time limit for many will contests is one year from the date a will is probated (filed in the clerk of court’s office).
+However, there are circumstances that may shorten that time limit.
 This filing period may also be extended for certain minors and individuals who are incapacitated.

 Any interested party can appeal the clerk's probate order within six months of entry if the will has been admitted to probate.
 Va.
 Code Ann. § 64.2-445.

-If the court admits the will, an interested party, who has not appeared before the court or clerk before, may file a complaint within one year following the entry of the court's order.
+If the court admits the will, an interested party who has not appeared before the court or clerk before may file a complaint within one year following the entry of the court's order.

 A publication proceeding against an interested person has a two-year deadline.
 Va.
 Code Ann. § 64.2-448.

 A lawyer will also need time to conduct an investigation and to meet with you, so it is important for you to seek assistance and talk to a will contest lawyer as early as possible.
-While you may have up to a year to contest a will after death, it's important to contact a lawyer as soon as possible to help ensure important deadlines are not missed.
+While you may have up to a year to contest a will after death, it is important to contact a lawyer as soon as possible to help ensure important deadlines are not missed.

 How can I afford to challenge a will?